Table of Contents

 Abide by University Policies and Guidelines

-Use will be Revocated for policy violation
+Use will be revocated for policy violations

-Owners must be temple university students, faculty, or staff
+Owners must be Temple University students, faculty, or staff

-This is an Open Source Initiative
+This is an open-source initiative

-Sites.temple.edu is based on a free, open-source program built by hundreds of community volunteers, and there are thousands of plug-ins and themes also built by volunteers.
-As such, if issues arise with central.temple.edu or plug-ins and themes used on central.temple.edu, there is no vendor obligation to assist in a timely manner.
-If issues arise, Computer Services will make what we consider a reasonable effort to resolve them as quickly as possible but cannot make any guarantees.
-In addition, Computer Services may have to remove plug-ins and themes without notice due to security vulnerabilities or other possible issues.
+Sites.temple.edu is based on free and open-source software built by hundreds of community volunteers.
+There are thousands of plugins and themes also built by volunteers.
+As such, if issues arise with sites.temple.edu or plugins/themes used on sites.temple.edu, there is no vendor obligation to assist in a timely manner (or at all).
+If issues arise,Information Technology Services will make a reasonable effort to resolve them as quickly as possible, but cannot make any guarantees.
+In addition, Information Technology Services may have to remove plugins or themes without notice due to security vulnerabilities or other possible issues.

-Owners are responsible for Content
+Owners are responsible for content